afkeholgersen/my_shell/README.md

-Thi shell mimics some functionality of the linux system shell.
+This shell mimics some functionality of the linux system shell.

 My shell supports:
 - Multiple piping